Why Steering Works: Toward a Unified View of Language Model Parameter Dynamics: Preliminary

 \subsection{Intermediate Representations in LLMs}

 During the forward propagation of intermediate layers in LLMs, several key representations occur at specific points in the computation, such as FFN outputs, residual stream states, and linear projections within the attention mechanism (Query, Key, Value, and final output).
-Ignoring the effects of Layer Normalization\footnote{Layer Normalization placement varies across architectures; we omit it here for analytical simplicity.}, these representations can be uniformly expressed as the output of an affine transformation:
+These representations can be uniformly expressed as the output of an affine transformation:

 where $\mathbf{h}_i$ and $\mathbf{h}_{i+1}$ denote the input and output representations of a linear layer, and $\mathbf{W}$, $\mathbf{b}$ are its weights and biases.

 For example, in an FFN block, the up-projection is computed as $\mathbf{h}_{\mathrm{mid}} = \mathbf{W}_{\mathrm{up}} \mathbf{h}_{\mathrm{in}} + \mathbf{b}_{\mathrm{up}}$, followed by a non-linear activation, $\mathbf{h}_{\mathrm{mid,act}} = \sigma(\mathbf{h}_{\mathrm{mid}})$, and then the down-projection is computed as $\mathbf{h}_{\mathrm{out}} = \mathbf{W}_{\mathrm{down}} \, \mathbf{h}_{\mathrm{mid,act}} + \mathbf{b}_{\mathrm{down}}$.
 Similarly, the $Q$, $K$, $V$, and output projections in the attention module follow the same affine form as in Eq.~\ref{eq:affine_form}.